What exactly does solar energy mean?

 The number of solar panels required for the installation is based upon several factors, including:

-• The amount of sunlight you have in your area
+- The amount of sunlight you have in your area

-• Your roof’s perspective and orientation
+- Your roof’s perspective and orientation

-• How much energy do you typically use in the winter and summer?
+- How much energy do you typically use in the winter and summer?

 Step 2: A solar inverter transfers direct current (DC) to alternating current (AC).

-The panels’ direct current (DC) electricity is connected via electrical cable to a Solar Inverter, normally adjacent to the switchboard.
+The panels’ direct current (DC) electricity is connected via an electrical cable to a Solar Inverter, normally adjacent to the switchboard.
 Since most appliances in a home or business function on alternating current (AC), the solar inverter’s work is to convert DC energy to AC energy.
 Inverters come in an assortment of sizes and brands, and they must be designed to the shape and size of the solar panel collection.

 Step 3: A switchboard directs solar energy to household appliances.